Credit Card Limit Calculator

 Details

-• Earn 1.75 Velocity Points per $1 spent on Virgin Australia products and services, up to 1 point per $1 on everyday spend, and 0.5 Points per $1 on government spend.
+• Earn 1.75 Velocity Points for every dollar spent on Virgin Australia products and services, up to one point per dollar on daily buys, and 0.5 points per dollar on government spending.

-• Once a total of 12,000 Velocity Points is earned in a calendar year, the everyday earn rate will change from 1 to 0.75 Velocity Points per $1 spent
+• Once you reach 12,000 Velocity Points in a calendar year, the daily earn rate adjusts to 0.75 points per dollar.

 Pros & cons